thisiselly/appium-automation/README.md

 Key features implemented include:

-Page Object Model: Implementation of the Page Object pattern for organized and maintainable test code.
+* Page Object Model: Implementation of the Page Object pattern for organized and maintainable test code.
-Parameterization: Test data is parameterized, with data being read from CSV or YAML files.
+* Parameterization: Test data is parameterized, with data being read from CSV or YAML files.
-Fixtures (conftest): Utilization of pytest fixtures (conftest) for setup and teardown operations.
+* Fixtures (conftest): Utilization of pytest fixtures (conftest) for setup and teardown operations.
-Allure Reports: Generation of detailed test reports using Allure.
+* Allure Reports: Generation of detailed test reports using Allure.
-Logging: Implementation of logging for detailed test execution tracking."
+* Logging: Implementation of logging for detailed test execution tracking.